Braised Meatballs in Red Wine Tomato SauceJump to Recipe

 You should probably get 30-35 meatballs out of this recipe.

 Before we get to sauce time, it helps to sear all the meatballs.
 This gives them that nice crust and also starts building flavors in the pot.
-Add a good amount of olive oil to a sturdy, large pot (that’s oven safe).
-A good dutch oven is perfect for this.
+Add a good amount of olive oil to a sturdy, large Dutch oven (that’s oven safe).
+If you don’t have a dutch oven, you can sear the meatballs in a large skillet and then transfer everything to a baking dish.
 Everything will end up in this one pot.

 I like to add 3-4 tablespoons of olive oil over medium heat.
 Then sear the meatballs in batches for 3-4 minutes each.